-The Bible tells us in Genesis 2 about the creation of Adam and Eve.
+The Bible tells us in Genesis 2:4-8 about the creation of Adam and Eve.
 There is discussion among Christians about how exactly to understand that.
 Some read it literally, others allow for more poetic interpretation.
 However, the Bible clearly teaches in several places that there was one man, Adam, from whom we all descend.
-In Acts 17:26 we read: “And he made from one man every nation of mankind to live on all the face of the earth.”
+In Acts 17:26 we read: “And He made from one man every nation of mankind to live on all the face of the earth.”

 So yes, Adam and Eve really existed and everybody living on earth has them as their ancestors.
 Adam and Eve must have had a wide variety of genes.
-As their descendants, after the time of Noah, spread over the world to various places, the gene pool got narrower in each population and differences between groups, among which skin colour, arose.
+As their descendants, after the time of Noah, spread over the world to various places, the gene pool got narrower in each population and differences between groups, among which skin color, arose.

 Reasons to hold to the truth

 For two reasons it is important to hold to the truth that we all descend from Adam and Eve.
 First, it reminds us that really there are not different races, but we all belong to the same race: the human race.
-Colours may differ, but we belong together.
+Colors may differ, but we belong together.